truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    b.
 Select the target from the **Target** dropdown list.

    c.
-Enter a value 0 and 1023 for the **LUN ID**.
+Select the value or enter a value between 0 and 1023.
 Some initiators expect a value below 256.
-Leave blank to automatically assign the next available ID.
+Leave this **LUN ID** blank to automatically assign the next available ID.

    d.
 Select an existing extent from the **Extent** dropdown.